 What is the significance of the title "Ecce Homo"?

-The title "Ecce Homo," which translates to "Behold the Man," is a biblical phrase attributed to Pontius Pilate, presenting Jesus to the crowd before his crucifixion.
-It emphasizes the moment of Christ's suffering and the human condition.
+The title "Ecce Homo," which translates to "Behold the Man," is a phrase attributed to Pontius Pilate in the New Testament.
+It signifies the moment Jesus is presented to the crowd, emphasizing themes of suffering and humanity.

 How does "Ecce Homo" reflect the themes of suffering and redemption?